 According to legend, one day when Layman Pang was very old, he announced he was ready to die when the sun had reached its height.
 He bathed, put on a clean robe, and lay on his sleeping mat.
 Lingzhao announced to him the sun was covered -- there was an eclipse.
 The layman stepped outside to see, and while he watched the eclipse, Lingzhao took his place on the sleeping mat and died.
 When Layman Pang found his daughter, he sighed, "She has beaten me once more."

 "Iron Grindstone" Liu was a peasant girl who became a formidable debater.
 She was called the "Iron Grindstone" because she ground her challengers to bits.
 Liu Tiemo was one of 43 dharma heirs of Guishan Lingyou, who was said to have 1,500 disciples.

 Read more: Profile of Liu Tiemo.

 Moshan Liaoran was a Ch'an (Zen) master and teacher and the abbess of a monastery.
 Both men and women came to her for teaching.
 She is the first woman thought to have transmitted the dharma to one of the male ancestors, Guanzhi Zhixian (d.
 895).
-Guanzhi was also a dharma heir of Linchi I-hsuan (d.
-867), founder of the Rinzai school.
+Guanzhi was also a dharma heir of Linji Yixuan (d.
+867), founder of the Linji (Rinzai) school.